Uk Digital Wallet Transactions Set To Surge Ahead Of All Other Payment Methods

 Contributors - Nicholas Found, Richard Lim, Yaamir Badhe

-No intention to try digital wallet in-store over the next five years Figure [3]: Some of the most vulnerable are at risk of shunning digital wallets and exclusion.
-Sourc...
 Digital wallet spending to overtake plastics within the next decade.
+The value of digital wallets is evolving at pace over time.

-Source: FreedomPay and Retail Economics The value of digital wallets is evolving at pace over time.
-Source: FreedomPay and Retail Economics Related Links id="media-image-3" loading="lazy" src=' />
+Digital wallet spending to overtake plastics within the next decade.
+Source: FreedomPay and Retail Economics.
+The value of digital wallets is evolving at pace over time.
+Source: FreedomPay and Retail Economics.
+Related Links